 This one is a bit of a coin toss as to which will perform better, but I’ll make a guess.

 To test this Instagram hashtag strategy, l used 3 different accounts:

 I tried to get an even amount of posts with comments and without to look at on each account.
-Throughout the testing, going back to the post to immediately try and put the hashtags in the comments didn’t always happened as planned.
+Throughout the testing, going back to the post to immediately try and put the hashtags in the comments didn’t always happen as planned.

-Here’s how the numbers ended up in regards to the amount of posts:
+Here’s how the numbers ended up in regards to the number of posts:

 3 Accounts Combined:

 Here’s the breakdown per account:

 I scheduled all posts using Agorapulse (which is super-easy now that the app posts directly without having to use my phone).

 Here are samples from each account with the hashtags in the original post:

 And here are samples where the hashtags were in the comments:

 The posts were scheduled over a 30-day time frame.
 The @scottayres and @spacewalkctx accounts posted twice per day on most days; @agorapulse, only once.
 Thought this is a test, I also wanted to remain as natural as possible for each account.

 I used 30 hashtags for each post, and they were identical in the post or in the comments (but different per account obviously to be relevant for that account and content).

 Here are the results.
 To easily show you data, we’ll focus on all 3 accounts averaged together to compare.
 To see the full spreadsheet, you can click the image at the bottom of the post to grab it and look at the details per account.

 In percentages, this means Likes was 9.84% higher with hashtags in posts, Comments were 19.37% higher with hashtags in comments, Profile Visits was 5.88% higher with hashtags in comments. and Reach was 29.41% higher with hashtags in posts.SHARE THIS IMPORTANT DATA!Click To Tweet